boris-penev/docker-android-build-box/README.md

               - chmod +x gradlew
               - ./gradlew assemble

+If gradlew is marked as executable in your repository as recommended, remove the `chmod` command.

 ## Docker Build Image

-If you want to build docker image by yourself, you can use following `docker build` command to build your image.
+If you want to build the docker image by yourself, you can use following command.
-The image itself up to 5.5 GB, check your free disk space before build it.
+The image itself is more than 5 GB, check your free disk space before building it.

     docker build -t android-build-box .

 ## Contribution

-If you want to enhance this docker image for fix something, feel free to send [pull request](https://github.com/mingchen/docker-android-build-box/pull/new/master).
+If you want to enhance this docker image for fix something, feel free to send [pull request](https://github.com/boris-penev/docker-android-build-box/pull/new/master).

 ## References